wschroeder/docker-elixir/README.md

 For Mac OS, you will need to use the socat trick in order to pipe the X11 display for observer.

-This build is based on wschroeder/erlang:19.1.5.
+This build is based on wschroeder/erlang:19.1.5 on docker hub.